SequencingDOTcom/RTP-API-Gradle-Maven-Android-OAuth-Java/README.md

      */
     void onFailedAuthentication(Exception e);
     ```
-    * create View that will be serve as initial element of authentication chains.
-It can be Button or other extension of View class.
+    * create View that will serve as initial element for authentication flow.
+It can be a Button or an extension of View class.
 Do not define onClickListener for this View.
-    * create [SQUIoAuthHandler](https://github.com/SequencingDOTcom/Maven-Android-OAuth-Java/blob/master/src/main/java/com/sequencing/androidoauth/core/SQUIoAuthHandler.java) object that will be handle authentication process
+    * create [SQUIoAuthHandler](https://github.com/SequencingDOTcom/Maven-Android-OAuth-Java/blob/master/src/main/java/com/sequencing/androidoauth/core/SQUIoAuthHandler.java) instance that is handling authentication process
     * register your authentication handler by invoking ```authenticate``` method with view, callback and app configuration

+    ```
-    ```public void authenticate(View viewLogin, final ISQAuthCallback authCallback, AuthenticationParameters parameters);```
+	public void authenticate(View viewLogin, final ISQAuthCallback authCallback, AuthenticationParameters parameters);
+    ```